Inari and Saariselkä – An Exclusive Bucket List Northern Lights Holiday

 Though the Auroras won’t shine during the daytime, the wonders of the Arctic most certainly will.

 After breakfast, you’ll tick off another must-do winter activity and see even more of your wilderness surroundings during a 10 kilometre husky safari (approximately one hour).
 Working with your team of dogs, you’ll get an insight into life as a musher during this much-loved Arctic activity.
-You will travel two people per sled and the activity lasts for approximately two and a half hours in total including briefing.
+You will travel two people per sled, with a chance to swap drivers along the way; the activity lasts for approximately two and a half hours in total including briefing.

 There are few experiences as intrinsically linked as reindeer and Lapland.
 This morning you will go to the reindeer paddock in Northern Lights village for a short sleigh ride.
 You will get the chance to experience how Laplanders used to get around before snowmobiles came along.
 An invigorating ride through the snowy forest which normally takes around 25 minutes before you get the chance to ask the herders any questions you may have about these iconic animals and the vital role they played to the previous generations who settled in Northern Lapland.